 Tasks access Organization Knowledge to successfully execute their purpose.

-Every business system and business process should be assigned an owner within the organization.
+Every business system and business process should be assigned an owner of the organization.
 A summary of ownership responsibilities is shown below.

 It is also typically straightforward to broadly allocate SOPs to the business systems and processes where they fit.
 What may not be as easy however is to match-up those SOPs directly to business processes, as they often overlap business processes and may even address work over multiple business processes.